noahdasanaike/fassf/README.md

 # fassf

+! please create an issue if you encounter an error of ANY (!) kind, since I don't have the time to stress test everything

-[note: currently not in package form]
+[note: currently not in package form, very early work in progress]

 An R package with various improved and original functions for spatial analysis in R, as well as a repository for basic spatial data.
 Mostly wrappers that improve/add functionality.